KiCad Tutorial 4/5 – PCB Design and Routing

-While still within the PCBnew window, go to File and select plot.
-This will launch a window which will allow you to select the layers of the board, and other features of the gerber files that should be generated.
+While still within the PCBnew window, go to File and select the plot.
+This will launch a window that will allow you to select the layers of the board and other features of the Gerber files that should be generated.

-This file can now be sent to your favourite board house to fabricate the PCB.
+This file can now be sent to your favorite board house to fabricate the PCB.

 That’s it for this article, thanks again for reading.
-The next one will cover tips and tricks for the Kicad PCBnew, in addition to things like creating your own symbol footprint and viewing gerber files with Kicad.
+The next one will cover tips and tricks for the Kicad PCBnew, in addition to things like creating your symbol footprint and viewing Gerber files with Kicad.
 Till Next time.